Nelson León Sánchez: Agent career

 In 2001 he became a football agent by starting a company called "PT Sanchezgoal Management" based in Cinere, Depok.
 He has been the representative of players such as Mohamed Sissoko, Ronald Fagundez, Arthur Cunha and Patrick Cruz.

 He also was the representative of his compatriot Julio Lopez along with his father, Luis.

-Controversies
+Past Controversies

 He and his wife was involved in a case of human trafficking in Paraguay since they took about thirty Indonesian teenagers to that country with no papers, according to the Paraguayan judicial authorities.
 In principle, the Indonesian teenagers, who were young football players, would be educated and trained in the country to represent Paraguay in the future in the context of a sport project where also took part well-known professional coached such as Miguel Ángel Arrué and Hugo Villasanti.

+However, this case also proves to be dubious as it gained notoriety after the local government of Aceh, from which the Indonesian teenagers were from, did not fulfill the promised deal.
+This stipend was to cover the teenagers' living costs and papers, which were then handled by Leon Sanchez and his wife to ensure they received good living conditions whilst abroad.

 When he served as the representative of his compatriot Nelson San Martín, the agreed conditions to live in Indonesia weren't suitable, according to San Martín.